hjschmidt99/StreamRec/README.md

 # StreamRec - Stream Recorder

+Record a live TV stream for a given start time, end time and TV channel URL (m3u).

 This is my first attempt to create a Windows desktop app with Eel.

 [Eel](https://github.com/ChrisKnott/Eel) is an excellent, simple to use framework to implement a Python backend with an HTML/JavaScript/whatever UI running in your browser.